As an Amazon Associate, I may earn from qualifying purchases at no extra cost to you.

 Now that you have already fixed the fan problem, lets now look at some of the noiseless hard drives you can purchase online today.
 But before getting into that, let´s have a looks at some of the factors makes a hard disk noisy.

 Hard drive noise comparison- 7200 rpm vs 5400 rpm

 In terms of performance, the 7200 rpm hard drives give an average 120 MB/s write and read speeds while the 5400 rpm give 100 MB/s read &write speeds.
 However, the 7200 hard disks are noisier compared to 5400rpm drives.
 A study published in TechReport shows that there is a 3% decibels difference between the two harddrives models.

 But is 3 percent actually significant enough for the human ear to spot the difference?

-Well let me explain in detail how the decibel scale works.
-The decibel scale for sound is measured such that an increase in10 decibels is equivalent to 2x loudness.
-So this means that 3decibel difference between the 7200 and the 5400 would be something that’s easily noticeable.
+Well, let me explain in detail how the decibel scale works.
+The decibel scale for sound is measured such that an increase in 10 decibels is equivalent to 2x loudness.
+So this means that 3 decibel difference between the 7200 and the 5400 would be something that is easily noticeable.
 (Also read my guide on quiet mini fridge)

 The quietest hard drive reviews